modelon-community/impact-client-js/README.md

 # impact-client-js

-Impact client js is a library created to simplify interaction with Modelon Impact
+impact-client-js is a library created to simplify interaction with Modelon Impact.

 ## Installation